-Screening for anemia is routinely included in the blood work performed at your first full prenatal appointment.
-Screening tests are done again at your 28-week appointment (3).
+Screening for anemia is routinely included in the blood work performed at your first full prenatal appointment in the first trimester.
+Screening tests are done again early in the third trimester, at your 28-week appointment (3).
 If the tests reveal that your hematocrit (proportion of red blood cells in your blood) is lower than 37 and your hemoglobin is under 12, you may be diagnosed with anemia (1).

 Treatment for Iron-Deficiency Anemia During Pregnancy

 It is recommended that while pregnant, you get at least 27 milligrams of iron a day, from either diet or supplements (5).